 Carrying the same stainless steel casing, chrome hands and silicone strap as the previous editions, you know get an additional dynamic digital screen to view data including activity tracking and smartphone notifications.

 As the name suggests, there's a heart rate monitor on board as well to continuously monitor heart rate during the day and during workouts.

 Battery life is a more than respectable 25 days and there are two different watch case models to take your pick from.

-Read this: Withings Steel HR close up
+Read this: Withings Steel HR review

 The Garmin Vivomove just focuses on steps and sleep, making it far simpler than any other Garmin fitness device in the company's line up.
-Certainly more male-friendly at 12mm thick, it's not nearly as svelte as the Activité Steel (below).
+Certainly more male-friendly at 12mm thick, it's not nearly as svelte as the Activité (below).

 Essential reading: All you need to know about Swiss smartwatches